bobolobxd/swagscript/README.md

 Follow the instructions below to get started.

 # Windows Setup
--get python3 on your windows machine (you can use microsoft store to get it)
+-get python3 on your windows machine (you can use microsoft store to get it https://www.microsoft.com/store/productId/9PJPW5LDXLZ5)

--This script uses 4 libraries, and you can get them with pip (it comes with python) from a powershell terminal
+-This script uses 4 libraries, and you can get them with pip (AFTER you install python3) from a powershell terminal:
 ```
-1. press `WIN+X` and then press `a` (to launch a terminal with admin privileges)
+1. press `WINDOWS KEY+X` and then press `a` (to launch a terminal with admin privileges)
 2. type the line below and hit enter
 PS> pip install --upgrade pip
 3. type the line below and hit enter